Player-Compatible Learning and Player-Compatible Equilibrium: Abstract

 \section{Abstract}

 \emph{Player-Compatible Equilibrium} (PCE) imposes cross-player restrictions on the magnitudes of the players' \textquotedblleft trembles\textquotedblright{} onto different strategies.
 These restrictions capture the idea that trembles correspond to deliberate experiments by agents who are unsure of the prevailing distribution of play.
 PCE selects intuitive equilibria in a number of examples where trembling-hand perfect equilibrium \citep{selten1975reexamination} and proper equilibrium \citep{myerson1978refinements} have no bite.
-We show that rational learning and some near-optimal heuristics imply our compatibility restrictions in a steady-state setting.
+We show that rational learning and weighted fictitious play imply our compatibility restrictions in a steady-state setting.